fanglingsu/vimb/man.md

   experimental proposal which extends HTMLMediaElement to allow JavaScript to generate media streams for playback.

-minimumfontsize (int)
+minimum-font-size (int)
 : The minimum font size used to display text.

-monofont (string)
+monospace-font (string)
 : The font family used as the default for content using monospace font.

-monofontsize (int)
+monospace-font-size (int)
 : Default font size for the monospace font.

-offlinecache (bool)
+offline-cache (bool)
 : Whether to enable HTML5 offline web application cache support.
 Offline web application cache allows web applications to run even when the user is not connected to the network.

-pagecache (bool)
-: Enable or disable the page cache.
-Disabling the page cache is generally only useful for special circumstances like low-memory scenarios or special purpose applications like static HTML viewers.

 print-backgrounds (bool)
-: Whether background images should be printed.
+: Whether background images should be drawn during printing.

 private-browsing (bool)
 : Whether to enable private browsing mode.
 This suppresses printing of messages into JavaScript Console.
-At the time this is the only way to force webkit to not allow a page to store data in the windows sessionStorage.
+At the time this is the only way to force WebKit to not allow a page to store data in the windows sessionStorage.

 plugins (bool)
 : Determines whether or not plugins on the page are enabled.

-print-backgrounds (bool)
-: Whether background images should be drawn during printing.

-resizable-text-areas (bool)
-: Whether text areas are resizable.

-respect-image-orientation (bool)
-: Whether vimb should respect image orientation.

-sansfont (string)
+sans-serif-font (string)
 : The font family used as the default for content using sans-serif font.

 scripts (bool)
 : Determines whether or not JavaScript executes within a page.

+scroll-step (int)
+: Number of pixel vimb scrolls if 'j' or 'k' is used.

-seriffont (string)
+serif-font (string)
 : The font family used as the default for content using serif font.

 site-specific-quirks (bool)